hvrt-vcs/hvrt/README.md

 #### Ideas for future features (no promises that these will ever happen)
 * file pinning
-  - This is probably pretty similar to something like `git-lfs`.
-Basically, for particularly large files, make it possible to pin a particular version/blob hash and not pull updates by default.
-This is especially useful for game studios where users don't need to pull updates for assets they don't care about at a given point in time.
+  - Make it possible to pin a particular file version/blob hash and not pull updates for it by default.
+This is especially useful for game studios where users don't always need to pull updates for large binary blob assets.
+  - Pinning should be possible on either file paths, FIDs, or both (see design below to understand what FIDs are).
+Invoking as `hvrt pin <spec>` will work with paths or FIDs and will try to do the right thing (look for an file path and if that can't be found, look for an FID starting with that value).
+This is only a problem if the user has file paths that are formated like FIDs within the directory they are invoking the tool from.
+To be explicit, they can pass a `--fid` or `-i` flag to ensure the spec is treated as a FID, or `--path` or `-p` to ensure it is treated as a path.
 * binary deltas for storage and transmission
   - Adding this will make file pinning far more appealing, since users will actually want to store their files in the repo as opposed to "out-of-band" storage on S3 or whatever.
-Also it will be lighter to pull updates on large binary files when one decides to do so.
+Also it will be lighter to push/pull updates on large binary files when one decides to do so.
-* Support more SQL databases than just sqlite, postgres is the first planned after sqlite, but given that the database uses pretty much only strings and blobs, it should work on nearly any SQL db.
+* Support SQL databases other than just sqlite. postgres is the first planned after sqlite, but given that the database uses pretty much only strings and blobs, it should work on nearly any SQL db.
 This would also make creating systems like Github/Gitlab/Bitbucket much easier, or at least potentially